hlorand/media-tools/README.md

 - It appends ".compressed.mp4" to the end of the filenames.
 - Deletes old files.

-Usage: Place the script in a folder where video files are located. `chmod +x script.sh; ./script.sh`
+> Usage: Run the script in a folder that contains video files.

 ----